 How to Sue a Doctor: Three Key Steps

 Suing a doctor for medical malpractice is somewhat more complicated than bringing a normal personal injury lawsuit.
-Below is summary of the first three critical steps involved in filing a malpractice lawsuit against a doctor.
+Below is a summary of the first three critical steps involved in filing a malpractice lawsuit against a doctor.

 #1 Notifying the Doctor About Your Medical Malpractice Claim